Supporting the University

 The earnings from the endowment provide about two-thirds of the University’s net annual operating revenues and help fund the University’s highest priority strategic initiatives, while preserving real value for future generations.
 This percentage has steadily increased as the endowment has grown.
 In 1997, only 33% of the University’s operating revenue was funded by endowment earnings.

-Notably, the investment program’s strength has allowed the University to initiate and expand its pioneering financial aid program.
 Endowment funds currently cover 70% of the undergraduate financial aid budget, which has supported the University’s efforts to increase the socioeconomic diversity of the student body.
-The University is able to admit students without regard to their financial circumstances, and its financial aid program makes it possible for students to graduate with no debt.